ArmaghanSarvar/mda-ArmaghanSarvar/README.md

 * *Data_Exploration.md* contains the knitted .md file for milestone 1 of this data analysis project.

 ## Milestone 2 Folder
 In this milestone, summarization and plots of the variables in the chosen dataset are investigated to answer the questions formulated in the previous phase.
-Next, the research questions are narrowed to two.
-Finally, a tidy version of the dataset is produced.
+Next, the research questions are narrowed down to two.
+Finally, a more standard version of the dataset is produced.
 * *Data_Analysis.Rmd* contains the R markdown file for milestone 2 of this data analysis project (can be run in RStudio.)
 * *Data_Analysis.html* contains the knitted html file for milestone 2 of this data analysis project.